What is a Z-Score?

 How Z-Score Works?

-Let’s understand how z-score works with the help of an example.
+Let’s understand how the z-score works with the help of an example.

 We have 20 students who appeared on the English test.
-Tom was among them who appeared for tests and got 70 marks out of 100.
+Tom was among those who appeared for tests and got 70 marks out of 100.

 The average score was 60 (µ) and the standard deviation was 15 (σ).